Chapter 3 Professional Communication With Technology

 When sending attachments with emails, the user must consider the file size.
 If a large file size needs to be sent, the file should be zipped.
 Zip is a software that compresses the folder or file, making it easier to send and receive.
 The recipient must use an unzip program to extract the folder or file.

-• Delivery receipt: The sender receives an email when the email is delivered.
+- Delivery receipt: The sender receives an email when the email is delivered.

-• Read receipt: A read receipt may be sent to the writer of the email, when the recipient opens the email.
+- Read receipt: A read receipt may be sent to the writer of the email, when the recipient opens the email.
 The recipient may have the option to send or decline the read receipt.

-• Importance: The sender can also select the level of importance of the email.
+- Importance: The sender can also select the level of importance of the email.
 The recipient sees the importance level.

 When forwarding messages, use caution.
 Always read the entire email to ensure the content is appropriate to be forwarded.
 Ensure that a patient’s confidentiality will not be breached.

-Communicating during Virtual Meetings
+Communicating During Virtual Meetings

 Virtual meetings have increased in popularity since 2020.
 Company meetings, job interviews, and patient visits are now just some of the meetings that can be done with this technology.
 Virtual meetings allow the participants to communicate and see each other, while being at a distance.
-A virtual meeting requires using a webcam, a microphone, an internet connection, and video conference software, such as Zoom, Microsoft Teams, or tools in the patient portal.
+A virtual meeting requires using a webcam; a microphone; an Internet connection; and video conference software, such as Zoom, Microsoft Teams, or tools in the patient portal.

 Preparing for a Virtual Meeting

-When preparing for a virtual meeting, the host must send an invitation out to the participants.
+When preparing for a virtual meeting, the host must send an invitation to the participants.
 This is done using the video conference software.
 Each participant must ensure they have the software and hardware (e.g., webcam, microphone) available to use.

 When participating in a professional meeting, such as a business meeting, an interview, or patient visit, it is important to consider the background environment that others will see.
 Some software allows the user to blur the background or to add a digital background picture.
 If these options are not available, then it is important to have a neutral background, like a blank wall.
 In the healthcare environment, no patient information should be visible during virtual meetings to prevent a breach in confidentiality.
 Taking a virtual meeting in a quiet room can help limit environmental noises.

 It is important to consider the position of the webcam and the monitor.
 Is the webcam too close or too far away from the participant?
-Is the webcam located in a position, so the participant looks like they are making eye contact when looking at their screen?
+Is the webcam located in a position, so the participant looks as if they are making eye contact when looking at their screen?
 Having the screen (monitor) at a different angle than the webcam creates the impression that the participant is not focusing on the meeting.

 Etiquette During a Virtual Meeting